agarwal-kavya/msvsdc2cdac/README.md

 ## PRE-LAYOUT SIMULATION
 ### Schematic for DAC Switch

-As seen in Figure 10, digital inputs are the control terminals to the switches of a DAC.
+As seen in Schematic, digital inputs are the control terminals to the switches of a DAC.
 Switches are used to switch the output voltage in between Vdd and GND based on the digital bits.

 ![Screenshot from 2023-02-13 23-01-27](https://user-images.githubusercontent.com/110079729/218647760-878ff4ea-4f8d-4cc3-b434-34f35081c38d.png)

 The logic of this switch is implemented using a 2 to 1 MUX.